sergioB79/theForge/site/forge/content/forge/books/passed/the-republic.md

 SUBTITLE: Geometry of the Soul in a City of Masks

+INFO:
+A dialogue that feels less like conversation and more like climbing a constructed storm.
+Treats justice as a constraint on thought, tightening language until comfort falls away.
+Characters embody habits of mind under pressure, not psychological realism or sentimental growth.
+Endures because it exposes how easily order disguises fear and coherence masquerades as good.

 The book does not ask to be liked.
 It asks to be endured with attention.
 If you come for answers, it will correct your questions first; if you come for instruction, it will make instruction feel like a trial.

 🔥 WHAT MAKES IT FORGE MATERIAL?